robertorcosta/azure-docs.pt-br/articles/machine-learning/studio/r-get-started.md

 ## WARNING!
-## The following line works only in Azure Machine Learning Studio
+## The following line works only in Azure Machine Learning Studio (classic)
 ## When running in RStudio, this code will result in an error
 #maml.mapOutputPort('outframe')
 ```